Lt George Hanley Hutchinson.

 to help you.

 Hoping you will write back by return with news from home.
-Well will write more tomorrow telling you all.
+Will write more tomorrow telling you all.

 I remain, Your broken-hearted Son."